 Whenever you quote, paraphrase, summarize, or otherwise refer to the work of another, you must cite the source using either a parenthetical citation, footnote, or endnote.
 In addition, a References page or Works Cited page is almost always placed at the end of your paper.

-Parenthetical citations (also referred to as "in-text citations") are abbreviated citations that direct readers to the full bibliographic citations listed in your Works Cited or References list.
-In most cases, parenthetical citations include the author's last name and the page number for the information cited.
+In-text citations are abbreviated citations that are in the body of the paper.
+They direct readers to the full bibliographic citations listed in your Works Cited or References list.
+In most cases, they include the author's last name, year, and page number for the information cited.

 Different academic disciplines use different citation styles.
 The three most popular citation styles are MLA, APA, and Chicago.
 It is always best to ask your professor which citation style they prefer, but as a general rule these styles are used as follows: